 The cause of tularemia in dogs is an infection of Francisella tularensis bacteria, which can be transmitted in several ways.
 The bacteria can be acquired through drinking contaminated water, being in contact with contaminated soil, or through contact with an infected animal.
-Most dogs fight off the bacteria, but dogs with weakened immune systems, especially puppies whose immune systems aren’t fully developed, are more at risk.
+Most dogs fight off the bacteria, but dogs with weakened immune systems, especially puppies with undeveloped immune systems, face higher risk.

-Often the disease is transmitted through ingesting tissue from an infected small animal, such as rodents, birds, or reptiles, which dogs may hunt or eat.
-Bites from fleas, ticks, or mosquitoes that carry the bacteria may also cause tularemia, and there are at least four species of ticks that are known to transmit the disease.
-The bacteria may be inhaled, enter through the skin, or enter through the eyes.
+Often the disease spreads through ingesting tissue from an infected small animal, such as rodents, birds, or reptiles, which dogs may hunt or eat.
+Bites from fleas, ticks, or mosquitoes that carry the bacteria may also cause tularemia, and at least four known species of ticks can transmit the disease.
+The bacteria may enter through inhalation, through the skin, or through the eyes.